Narcolepsy is a chronic, potentially disabling condition

 - Most likely to happen in situations that don’t require active participation, such as when you are watching TV or reading a book

 - Can also occur when it is important to be alert, such as during conversations, eating, walking, or at work

-- Attacks can be fairly mild—such as a sagging jaw, drooping eyelid or head drop, slurred speech, weakness in the arm or shoulder, or slightly buckling knees
+- Attacks can be fairly mild—such as a sagging jaw, drooping eyelid, head drop, slurred speech, weakness in the arm or shoulder, or slightly buckling knees

 - In severe cases, people can fall or sink to the ground, even though they are awake and aware of their surroundings

-- In children, cataplexy may be most noticeable as unusual movements in the face, such as eyelids drooping, eyes closing, grimacing, mouth movements, or tongue sticking out
+- In children, cataplexy may be most noticeable by unusual movements in the face, such as eyelids drooping, eyes closing, grimacing, mouth movements, or tongue sticking out

-- Cataplexy attacks usually last a few seconds to a couple of minutes
+- Cataplexy attacks usually last from a few seconds to a couple of minutes

 XYWAV helps treat the symptoms of cataplexy and EDS